Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ### ampli.json

 The `ampli.json` file contains configuration information for the Ampli CLI.
 This includes information about the current branch and version.
-Running `ampli pull` and `ampli checkout` will update the `ampli.json` based on the selected tracking plan.
+Running `ampli pull` and `ampli checkout` updates the `ampli.json` based on the selected tracking plan.

 ```json title="ampli.json"
 {